Product Spotlight: M20/M42 Intake Adapter July 06 2016, 0 Comments

 For the M20 and M42 engines, BMW uses a Bosch air flow meter (AFM) with a square shaped inlet.
 This makes it difficult to connect custom or aftermarket intake plumbing, because they almost all have round cross sections.

-There are intake adapters on the market that simply weld a round tube onto a flange with a square hole on it.
+There are poorly designed intake adapters on the market that simply weld a round tube onto a flange with a square hole on it.

+Above is a cross section view of a poorly designed intake adapter.
 While this is a cheaper solution, the harsh transition is detrimental to flow, which is detrimental to power.
+The flow visualization diagram below shows why this happens.

 Unsatisfied with the offerings on the market for our M42 engine, we took it upon ourselves to create a properly engineered AFM adapter.
 Our AFM adapter provides a smooth transition that helps the flow to transition from a round to a square cross section smoothly.